carsdotcom/ignitionjs/README.md

 IgnitionJS is a fast and flexible, script loader/bootstrapper for AngularJS.
 IgnitionJS utilizes on LABjs to provide simple mechanisms for non-intrusive dependency management, script loading, and function queueing.
 IgnitionJS is not an attempt to replicate the functionality of module frameworks such as RequireJS (AMD) or CommonJS; instead, it is intended to provide a simple and efficient alternative to these systems with a strong focus on AngularJS.

-We built IngitionJS at Cars.com in order to provide a simple framework which addresses the front-end performance challenges that come with running an Enterprise CMS.
-For example, if we need to be able to run any module on any page, but we don't want to load all of the JS required for any module on every page.
-IgnitionJS solves this problem through the implemenation of a simple registration system.
-Any module defined within our CMS can effectively register it's corresponding AngularJS module (along with any dependecies and additional bootstrapping) so that when the page is dynamically generated, it loads exactly what it needs.
+IngitionJS was built to provide a simple framework which addresses the front-end performance challenges that come with running AngularJS atop an enterprise platform.
+More specifically, it provides a solution for allowing contributors to place any module on any page without having to load all of the JS required for every module.
+IgnitionJS solves this problem through the implementation of a simple registration framework.
+Any module defined within the platform can effectively register it's corresponding AngularJS module (along with any dependecies and additional bootstrapping) so that when the page is dynamically generated, it loads exactly what it needs and nothing more.

-Instead of explict dependency declarations (through comments, closures, configurations, or otherwise), IgnitionJS implements a simple tier-based loading and execution system with an easy to learn, easy to configure API.
+Instead of explict dependency declarations (through comments, closures, configurations, or otherwise), IgnitionJS implements a tier-based loading and execution system with an easy to learn, easy to configure API.

 ## Project Structure Requirements